rozbb/draft-waict-transparency/draft-waict-transparency.md

 struct {
   u8 sibling_hash[32],
   Entry leaf,
-  u8 prefix_root[32],
   PrefixInclusionProof inc_proof,
-  Signature sigs[16],
+  u8 signed_prefix_root[1..2^24],
 } WaictInclusionProof
 ```
+where `signed_prefix_root` is a signed note of the form described above.
 The endpoint responds to HTTP GET requests with the above serialized proof, using MIME type `application/octet-string`.

 ## Verifying inclusion